coldham10/coldham10.github.io/about.md

 - Responsible AI development
 - Mitigating the worst effects of climate change
-- New techniques in machine learning
+- New techniques in machine learning (incl.
+GANs and GCNs)
 - Bioinformatics and computational physics
 - Biosecurity and catastrophic biological risks
 - Global priorities research and effective altruism